Valganciclovir (By mouth)

 - Be careful not to handle crushed or broken tablets.
-If you have contact with broken or crushed tablets, wash your skin with soap and clear water.
-If the medicine gets into your eyes, rinse them with clear water.
+If the oral solution or a broken tablet comes in contact with your skin, wash the area with soap and water.
+If the medicine gets into your eyes, rinse them with water.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.